 Dog owners have a responsibility to ensure their pets do not harm anyone.
 Unfortunately, not all pet owners are responsible individuals.
 Victims of dog bites and dog attacks caused by the negligence of a dog owner are entitled to compensation for their injuries.
-Compensation is based on the severity and permanence of the injuries, as well as the level of pain and suffering, lost wages, etc. A dog bite lawyer can provide more information on specific types of injury compensation.
+Compensation is based on the severity and permanence of the injuries, as well as the level of pain and suffering, lost wages, etc. A law firm or specialized dog bite lawyer can provide more information on specific types of injury compensation.

 Pennsylvania Dog Laws